-In 2021/22 the Sewer Construction - Developer Fund will borrow an additional \$1,500,000 from the Sewer Enterprise Fund to meet required bond covenants.
+In 2022/23 the Sewer Construction - Developer Fund has no current plans to borrow from the Sewer Enterprise Fund to meet required bond covenants.
 The interest rate on the loan is variable and is set at the annual rate of return earned by the City's pooled cash and will be paid annually.
 Repayment will begin when development fee revenue exceeds revenue bond payment requirements.

-In 2021/22 the General Service Fund plans to borrow \$7,500,000 from the Water Service Fund to finance the construction of Fire Station #6.
+In June 2022 the General Service Fund will borrow \$7,500,000 from the Water Service Fund to finance the construction of Fire Station #6.
 The interest rate on the loan is variable and is set at the annual rate of return earned by the City's pooled cash.
-Repayment will begin in 2021/22 with annual principal payments of \$750,000 and interest at the annual rate of return earned by the California State Local Agency Investment Fund (LAIF).
+Repayment will begin in 2022/23 with annual principal payments of \$750,000 and interest at the annual rate of return earned by the California State Local Agency Investment Fund (LAIF).